Elnur01/url_shortener/README.md

 # url_shortener

-As you know URL shortener help to reduce the length of the URL so that it can be shared easily on platforms, where a number of characters are an issue.
+As you know URL shortener helps to reduce the length of the URL so that it can be shared easily on platforms, where a number of characters are an issue.
 There are many URL Shorteners available in the market today.
 But I've built my own tiny url shortner in python.

 There are 2 Python files, one for Bit.ly the other is for pyshortener.